-States sell nearly all emission allowances through auctions and invest proceeds in consumer benefits: energy efficiency, renewable energy, and other clean energy technologies.
-RGGI is spurring innovation in the clean energy economy and creating green jobs in each state.
+States sell nearly all emission allowances through auctions and invest proceeds in energy efficiency, renewable energy, and other consumer benefit programs.
+These programs are spurring innovation in the clean energy economy and creating green jobs in the RGGI states.

 This website provides a portal for official user platforms, state applications, and materials for participants in RGGI, as well as current information about the status of RGGI auctions and state rules.